 School Actions: Significant changes to schools that require Board approval.
-Examples of school actions include consolidations, school moves, and turnaround implementation.
+Examples of school actions include consolidations and school moves.

 Seal of Biliteracy: This is an award given by a school, district, or county office of education in recognition of students who have studied and attained proficiency in two or more languages by high school graduation.
 It is designed to function as a nationally-recognized standard of achievement in bilingual education.
-In Illinois, the State Seal of Biliteracy will be designated on the high school diplomas and transcripts of graduating public school pupils attaining proficiency in one or more languages in addition to English.
+In Illinois, the State Seal of Biliteracy is designated on the high school diplomas and transcripts of graduating public school pupils attaining proficiency in one or more languages in addition to English.